learn-co-curriculum/react-hooks-jsx/README.md

 )
 ```

-###### JSX can include JavaScript
+#### JSX Can Include JavaScript

-While writing our pseudo-HTML, JSX, we can also write vanilla JavaScript
+While writing our pseudo-HTML in JSX, we can also write vanilla JavaScript
 _in-line_.
 We do this by wrapping the JavaScript code in curly braces.

 ```js